 “Kenyans are actually not concerned about clothes … this is just a media created frenzy trying to redirect the nation’s attention away from hard questions like poverty and poor education system,” Edu Gezuka posted on social media.

-After the videotaped incident, other instances of women getting undressed have been reported including in Mombasa, Kenya's second-largest city.
+After the videotaped incident, other instances of women getting undressed were reported, including in Mombasa, Kenya’s second-largest city.

 The issue in not limited to Kenya.
-Over the years, such incidents have occurred in other African nations, including Malawi and Zimbabwe.
+Over the years, there have been similar occurrences elsewhere in Africa, including Malawi, Cameroon and Zimbabwe.

-Kenyan authorities have said they are investigating the latest incident.
+Kenyan authorities have said they are investigating the incidents.